Undergraduate Dress Code (Policy UG-06)

 - White or black short-sleeved or long sleeve t-shirts are permitted provided they are worn under the uniform top.
 The t-shirt must be solid in color and not contain prints or designs.

 - Shoes are a safety factor as well as an important consideration in your health and comfort.
 Select a well-fitting shoe, either a tie or a slip-on with a heel strap.
-Non-slip soles must be selected.
+Non-slip soles are recommended.
 Shoes may be of any color, in good repair, and clean.
-The shoe fabric must be non-porous and preferably water-resistant.
+It is recommended that the shoe fabric be non-porous and preferably water-resistant.
 If there is a pattern or printed text on the shoe, the clinical instructor can determine if said designs/patterns are appropriate and professional, for the clinical setting.
 The clinical instructor may request the student change their shoes if inappropriate in nature or unsafe.

 The following shoe types are not allowed: open toe shoes, canvas-mesh shoes, half-heeled shoes, and “CROCS,” or shoes with holes.